Lxrd-AJ/WriteMynd/WriteMynd/notes.md

 //1.
 Dynamic text in PostTableViewCell
 //2.
 Massive View Controllers

+# App Store Review:
+- Is the email feature compulsory

 //- Some Features to consider for WriteMynd
 //1.
 Apple Watch features